-Harborside owns and operates three retail dispensaries in California, one retail dispensary in Oregon (the "Terpene Station Dispensary") and a cultivation/production facility in Salinas, California (the "Production Campus").
+Harborside owns and operates three retail dispensaries in California, one retail dispensary in Eugene, Oregon (the "Terpene Station Dispensary") and a cultivation/production facility in Salinas, California (the "Production Campus").
 In addition, the Company operates a dispensary in Desert Hot Springs, California under a management services agreement with Accucanna LLC (Note 2.3).

 On April 30, 2020, Harborside permanently closed its retail dispensary in Portland, Oregon due to the results of a strategic review of the Company's operations and a decision to focus on its highest return-on-investment assets, specifically those with potential for revenue growth and profitability within the next 12 months.
 On December 18, 2020, the Company acquired a 21% ownership interest in FGW Haight Inc. ("FGW"), a company that has the conditional use approval necessary to operate a cannabis dispensary and related businesses in the Haight Ashbury area of San Francisco, California.
+On July 2, 2021, the Company acquired 100% of the issued and outstanding shares of Sublimation Inc. ("Sublime"), a cannabis manufacturing company located in Oakland, California (Note 30).
 The Company is focused on building and maintaining its position as one of California's premier vertically integrated cannabis companies.

 The Company's subordinate voting shares ("SVS") are listed on the Canadian Securities Exchange (the "CSE") under the trading symbol "HBOR" and on the OTCQX under the trading symbol "HBORF".
-The Company's registered office is located at 77 King Street West, Suite 2905, Toronto, Ontario, M5K 1H1, Canada, and the Company's head office is located at 2100 Embarcadero, Suite 202, Oakland, California 94606, United States.
+The Company's registered office is located at 181 Bay Street, Suite 1800, Toronto, Ontario, M5J 2T9, Canada, and the Company's head office is located at 2100 Embarcadero, Suite 202, Oakland, California 94606, United States.